javiersoriano/sentinel-training/Modules/Module-5-Hunting.md

 ![incident4](../Images/incident4.png)

-4. You should see two results.
+4. You should see a total of three results.
 Click on *View Results*

 ![incident5](../Images/incident5.png)

-5. As you can see, there's two additional computers where the malicious DLL and named pipe has been found.
-Bookmark these two records, selecting them and then click on on *Add bookmark*.
+5. As you can see, besides **ClienPC**, there's two additional computers where the malicious DLL and named pipe has been found.
+Bookmark all three records, selecting them and then click on on *Add bookmark*.

 ![incident6](../Images/incident6.png)